 For example, Standard C1 should describe the degree to which campuses have autonomy in adopting curriculum and the extent to which a common course catalog, course learning objectives, outline, and/or syllabi are utilized.
 If faculty from multiple campuses are engaged in initial training and ongoing professional development (Standards F2 and F3), the program should provide descriptions and examples demonstrating that these practices are in place on all campuses.
 Paired syllabi (for Standard C2) and paired student assessments (for Standard A1) should include examples from each of the campuses, with the campus clearly specified on the documents.
-Institutions that can demonstrate common curricula across campuses are not required to submit paired syllabi and student assessments from each discipline from each campus; but they must provide a pair from at least one discipline from each campus.
-Written NACEP Curriculum and Assessment Statement of Equivalency forms (for Standards C2 and A1) from departmental chairpersons, coordinators, or faculty liaisons should be provided from each campus where an individual has decision-making responsibility regarding those standards; a single form per discipline may be sufficient if there is one department chair with curricular responsibilities across all campuses.
+Institutions that can demonstrate common curricula across campuses are not required to submit paired syllabi and student assessments from each discipline from each campus; but they must provide a pair from at least one discipline from each campus, or faculty liaisons should be provided from each campus where an individual has decision-making responsibility regarding those standards; a single form per discipline may be sufficient if there is one department chair with curricular responsibilities across all campuses.